 Now that summer’s here, we’ve got an idea for you: Try playing some music that really gets you going!
-The songs you love to listen to, the stuff you find really fun.
+These songs to learn on piano should be ones you love to listen to, the stuff you find really fun.
 We’re talking about music that you enjoy on a personal level.
 The music you’d put on when you want to dance around the living room.

 Sounds great, doesn’t it?
-With so many great songs to choose from, how do you pick?
+With so many great songs to learn on piano to choose from, how do you pick?

 Spark some excitement in your piano playing this summer as you and Mr. Hoffman play Katy Perry’s “Firework.”
 Once you learn the melody, move onto the second video and add chords with your left hand.

 This hit is an easy popular song to play on the piano and has a fantastic message about believing in yourself.
 We hope it reminds you that even if you get discouraged, there’s a light inside of you that you can share with others.

 Pop songs to play on the piano: Can’t Stop The Feeling

 For this song, Justin Timberlake wanted to write an energetic pop disco hit that would be the perfect finish for Trolls.
 The movie itself takes a lot of inspiration from the pop culture of the 1970’s, so “Can’t Stop the Feeling” is a good fit.
 His recording won all sorts of awards and was the best-selling song in the United States the year it was released.

 Sign up for a free account now and receive over 300 video lessons (and counting!) accessible on any smart device.

 Popular piano songs to play: How Far I’ll Go